coder-finance/dao/coder.finance/Scratchpad.md

 -- 'confirmed' state required
 -- Log new hash and update upon committing

-# Jan 5 - Need to handle deposits properly.
+Jan 5 - Need to handle deposits properly.
 At the moment it's not.

+====
+Can vote with 0 tokens.
+How long for the voting period.